idia-astro/idia-container-trap/README.md

 # idia-container-trap
-Container for TraP workflow on ilifu
+Sinularity container definition file for TraP workflow on ilifu